Shm00kh/CSC457_WEB-project/README.md

-# 🇸🇦 Discover Saudi Arabia
+#  Discover Saudi Arabia

 A simple web project designed to introduce the regions of Saudi Arabia in an interactive and user-friendly way.
+CSC457 | Internet Technologies
+-Shmookh Almoliafai
+-Dimah Althunayan
+-Masheal Alabdullatif
 ---

 ## 💡 Project Idea